caxerx/MemoryVisualizer4J/docs/GettingStart.md

 ## Setup as dependency
 After downloaded the library, you need to setup the library as dependency to use the MemoryVisualizer4J API.
-You only need to check the corrsponding IDE section that you are using.
+You only need to check the corresponding IDE section that you are using.

 ### IntelliJ IDEA
 First, choice `File > Project Structure` on the menu bar.